vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 the evening.
 However, rain resumed earlier than anticipated, so I was not able to fit laundry in after all.
 I did do hand gripper exercises and humming-with-intermittent-pauses.

+## 2026-02-20: skipped all exercises

+On Friday 2026-02-20, I skipped all exercises.
+This was so that I could fit a Berkeley Bowl trip in the early afternoon and not delay my meal by too much, after a very long day yesterday and a delayed start to the day due to a work meeting.